The Gift of Family Travel & Vacationing with Kids | GeoEx

 We brought both our children to see their in-laws in Japan as soon as they were allowed to travel.
 They can’t recall specific incidents from these trips, but I firmly believe that these trips still live inside them, and that the discoveries, connections, and experiences they had on these trips helped mold them into who they are today.
 As they got older, it was easier to understand and quantify what they were getting from a specific trip, but I believe very passionately that our children gained something from every trip we took them on.

-What kinds of trips or vacations do you think are most valuable for families?
+What kinds of trips or family vacations do you think are the most valuable?

 I think two kinds of trips are equally valuable for families: One is the complete vacation getaway, where everyone is just relaxing together and having a good time.
 This kind of trip is tremendously important for families where everyone is working very hard on a day-to-day basis.
 For a family whose members are normally too busy to have a lot of interaction with one another, this is an irreplaceable opportunity for bonding and relaxed enjoyment together, just walking down a beach or running into waves or sitting at a café or hiking through a forest.
 The other valuable family trip is the learning experience—the Yosemite camping experience or the African safari or the Galapágos journey where some precious lessons about life and the world are shared.
 These lessons and experiences forge bonds that last a lifetime.
 Now, decades after our early trips with our kids, when we get together with them, we still laugh over and marvel at adventures we shared when they were young.
 And three summers ago, just before my daughter got married, the kids wanted to do one more family trip together, so went to a Mexican resort where we had often vacationed when they were young: That seven-day reunion/celebration was inexpressibly poignant and proof for me of the power of those bonds we’d built when they were young.